-Like the agile community as a whole, the Business Agility Conference is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission – including thought leadership, guidance, teaching, learning and connecting people.
+Like the agile community as a whole, the Business Agility Institute is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission – including thought leadership, guidance, teaching, learning and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to conference organisers, volunteers, speakers and attendees.

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended – a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces managed by the Business Agility Institute.
 This includes slack, any mailing lists, the conference venue, related events, and any other forum created by the conference committee which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.